Typical due diligence issues

 Is a deposit required?

-A deposit is not required and can be negotiated between parties, but it is fairly common for a deposit to be given upon signing a share sale or an asset sale transaction in Thailand.
-A deposit may also be required upon signing a letter of intent before signing definitive transaction agreements.
-An escrow arrangement for a deposit is also common.
+A deposit is not required and can be negotiated between the parties.
+It is not uncommon for a deposit to be given upon signing a share sale or an asset sale transaction in Thailand, with or without an escrow arrangement.
+More unusual is a requirement for a deposit upon the signing of a letter of intent before signing definitive transaction agreements.

 Is simultaneous signing/closing common?

-Simultaneous signing/closing is not so common.
-Depending on the type of transaction, there is usually a time period between signing and closing to fulfil the necessary conditions precedent.
-If there is a simultaneous signing/closing, parties usually specify closing deliverables and arrangements to reflect actions to be fulfilled by the seller and buyer instead of conditions precedent.
+Simultaneous signing/closing is not common, as a time period between signing and closing is usually needed to fulfill the conditions precedent.
+For a deal with simultaneous signing and closing, parties usually specify closing deliverables and actions to be fulfilled by the seller and buyer at closing instead of conditions precedent.

 Notice to call a shareholders' meeting

-A notice to call a shareholders' meeting must be sent to all shareholders by receipt-acknowledged mail (except in cases where there are bearer shares issued by the company, in which case the notice is also required to be published in a local newspaper).
+A notice to call a shareholders' meeting is generally required to be sent to all shareholders by registered mail (except in cases where there are bearer shares issued by the company, in which case the notice is also required to be published in a local newspaper).
 This requirement should be considered when arranging for signing/closing.
-It is also necessary to carefully review the articles of association to see whether they impose any additional requirements relating to the notice to call a shareholders' meeting.
+It is also necessary to carefully review the articles of association to determine whether there are any additional requirements relating to the notice to the shareholders.

 Foreign investment restrictions